mathjax/MathJax/docs/source/output.rst

 Since not all browsers support MathML natively, it would be unwise to choose the NativeMML output processor unless you are sure of your audience's browser capabilities.
+MathJax can help with that, however, since a number of its combined configuration files will select NativeMML output when the browser supports it, and HTML-CSS output otherwise.
+These are the configuration files that end in ``_HTMLorMML``.

-MathJax can help with that, however, since there is a special configuration file that will choose between NativeMML and HTML-CSS depending on the browser in use.
+If you are doing your own configuration, there is a special configuration file that you can include that will choose between NativeMML and HTML-CSS depending on the browser in use.
 To invoke it, add ``"MMLorHTML.js"`` to your configurations `config` array, and **do not** include an output processor in your `jax` array; MathJax will fill that in for you based on the abilities of your user's browser.

 .. code-block:: javascript